Canon 1300D vs Olympus E-M1X

 Feature comparison: Canon 1300D vs Olympus E-M1X

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M1X has an electronic viewfinder (2360k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the E-M1X offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the E-M1X has a higher magnification (0.83x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Olympus E-M1X along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the E-M1X does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.The E-M1X has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1300D does not have a selfie-screen.